ai-wen/FAT-File-System/README.md

 # FAT-File-System
 Implementation of the FAT16 and FAT32 file system write APIs in C language.

+File systems provide efficient and convenient access to disk by allowing data to be stored, located and retrieved easily.
+The File Allocation Table (FAT) file system was introduced in the Microsoft MS-DOS operating system in the 1980s.
+It is simply a singly-linked list of clusters in a large table.

 Implementation of OS_creat:

   OS_creat() creates a new file in a directory given the path.
 I maintain global